The LJ Speech Dataset

 This dataset consists of excerpts from the following works:

 As this work is in the public domain, you may use it without attribution.
-However, if you'd like to cite it, please do so by linking to this page or using the following:
+However, if you'd like to cite it in a publication, please do so by linking to this page or using the following: